Checkered woodpecker: Feeding

 Checkered woodpeckers forage singly and in pairs, usually on small branches of bushes and trees.
 They mostly find their diet of insects and seeds by gleaning and probing.

 Breeding

 The checkered woodpecker's breeding season is from September to November.
 Both sexes excavate the nest hole, typically 3 to 6 m above ground in a tree or palm.
 The clutch size is four eggs.
 The incubation period, time to fledging, and details of parental care are not known.

 Vocal and non-vocal sounds

 The checkered woodpecker makes a "peek" and a "we-we-we..."; it trills "ti-ti-ti-ti-ti..." for long-distance contact.
 It also drums.

 Status

-The IUCN has assesed the checkered woodpecker as being of Least Concern.
+The IUCN has assessed the checkered woodpecker as being of Least Concern.
 It has a very large range, and though its population size is not known it is believed to be stable.
 No immediate threats have been identified.
 It occurs in several protected areas and is "[p]robably quite common, but appears to be very local, for reasons not understood."